DragonicDefson/EncryptLib/README.md

 - Written in C# for an old-colleague of mine requiring an encryption implementation for his game server framework.
 - Designed for AES-256.
 - Nothing too fancy, nothing too shabby.
+- When you're in a hurry, and still want decent security, this is the lib for you.

 ```C#
 using EncryptLib.Security;